psu13/mutable-hakyll/posts/konica-hexar.md

 author: psu
 ---

-The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) was a fixed lens rangefinder style 35mm film camera that was sold new between around 1993 and probably 1999 to 2000.
-It had a Leica-ish shell but with more automated internals, and the lens was glued in place.
-That lens though, a 35mm F2, was exactly what you would use on a Leica M most of the time.
-And like the Leica the Hexar had a giant beautiful bright optical viewfinder on the left side of the camera.
-Unlike the Leica it had autofocus, auto-exposure, auto-wind, and you didn't have to take the fucking bottom of the camera off to load it with film.
+The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) is a fixed lens rangefinder style 35mm film camera that was sold new between around 1993 and probably 1999 to 2000.
+It has a Leica-ish shell but with more automated internals, and the lens was glued in place.
+That lens though, a 35mm F2, is exactly what you would use on a Leica M most of the time.
+Like the Leica the Hexar has a giant beautiful bright optical viewfinder on the left side of the camera.
+Unlike the Leica it has autofocus, auto-exposure, auto-wind, and you don't have to take the fucking bottom of the camera off to load it with film.

 I bought a Hexar at the peak of my pretentious "Tri-X 35mm black and white film shot at ISO 320 for better shadow detail" pseudo-artistic phase.
 It's always been one of my favorite